heolin/agreement/README.md

 - missing data

 ### Based on
-All implementations were based on https://github.com/jmgirard/mReliability/
+All implementations were based on formulas available on https://github.com/jmgirard/mReliability/